 Note that these rules only apply to individuals who are employed and not self-employed.

-Tax on cryptoassets which are not Readily Convertible Assets
+Tax on crypto which is not Readily Convertible Assets

-Where these cryptoassets are received as earnings from employment, they are still subject to Income Tax and National Insurance contributions.
+Where crypto is received as earnings from employment, it is still subject to Income Tax and National Insurance contributions.

 Employers do not have to operate PAYE in this instance.
-Instead, an individual must declare and pay HMRC the Income Tax due from such cryptoassets within a Self Assessment return.
+Instead, an individual must declare and pay HMRC the Income Tax due from crypto within a Self Assessment return.

-The employer should however treat these payments as payments in kind for National Insurance contribution purposes, paying any Class 1A National Insurance contributions to HMRC.
+The employer should however treat these payments as payments in kind for National Insurance contribution purposes.
+Here they should pay any Class 1A National Insurance contributions to HMRC.

 Again, these rules only apply to individuals who are employed and not self-employed.